WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-15-automatically-deploy-database-changes.md

 <script src="https://gist.github.com/WolfgangOfner/22bfb9217f632e31d567ad931fee5cfe.js"></script>

 That's already all you have to do.
-Publish the project again and update your SQL server to see the new column in the Product table.
+Publish the project again to update your SQL server to see the new column in the Product table.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/03/The-Product-table-got-a-new-column.jpg"><img loading="lazy" src="/assets/img/posts/2021/03/The-Product-table-got-a-new-column.jpg" alt="The Product table got a new column" /></a>